 Q: What is not covered by the Tuition Assistance (TA) program?

 A: Immunizations, criminal background checks, uniforms, computer equipment, parking fees, student id fees, and late registration fees are not covered by the Tuition Assistance program.
 Check with your Regional Education Navigator if you have questions about specific expenses that are not on the list above.

 When can I start accessing the Tuition Assistance (TA) program?

 A: Eligible Training Fund members may access the Tuition Assistance program after one year from their date of hire.

 Q: How do I get started?

 A: If you have not done so already, you need to complete the Tuition Assistance program application.
 After submitting your application, you will be emailed educational assessment/history forms to complete.
-You will be assigned a case manager after completing and returning your educational assessment forms.
-Your Career and Education Navigator will then contact you to schedule an initial appointment after which you will be fully enrolled in the program.
+You will be assigned a Regional Education Navigator after completing and returning your educational assessment forms.
+Your Regional Education Navigator will then contact you to schedule an initial appointment after which you will be fully enrolled in the program.